Understanding and Applying the Blake and Mouton Managerial Grid

 Q: How can I apply the grid in conflict resolution?

 A: Understanding the positions of individuals involved in a conflict on the grid can help you tailor your approach.
-For example, if one party is strongly task-oriented (9,1) and another is very people-oriented (1,9), you need to find ways to bridge the gap between their priorities.
+Here's one way to look at it: if one party is strongly task-oriented (9,1) and another is very people-oriented (1,9), you need to find ways to bridge the gap between their priorities.

 Q: What are some alternatives to the Blake and Mouton Managerial Grid?